norlab-ulaval/libpointmatcher/doc/TransformationDev.md

 	}
 ```

 After adding the class to `TransformationsImpl`, we will add it to the registry as a libpointmatcher module.
-We do so by adding the following macro in `pointmatcher/registrar.cpp`
+We do so by adding the following macro in [pointmatcher/registrar.cpp](/pointmatcher/registrar.cpp)

 ```cpp
 ADD_TO_REGISTRAR_NO_PARAM(Transformation, PureTranslation, typename TransformationsImpl<T>::PureTranslation)
 ```

 Now recompile the library and check that the new transformation is listed as an available module by running `pcmip -l | grep -C 10 PureTranslation`.

+## Where To Go From Here
+We recommend you try to build your own class of transformations and register it to libpointmatcher.
+The [next tutorial](UnitTestDev.md) covers how to write test cases to validate your classes.
+While the tutorial covers test cases for a data filter, you should also write test cases to verify that your transformations function correctly.